link2110/discord-guides/developer/create-a-bot-account.md

 ```
 ---END-META---

-# Discord Guides - Applications And Bots
+# Create a Bot Account
 Explains the basics behind creating OAuth Applications and Discord Bot accounts.

-## Making a Bot Account
 ###  Step 1: Creating an Application
 In order to create a bot account, an application must exist for it to be bound to.
 To do this, visit https://discordapp.com/developers/applications/me, login and press *"New Application"*, as show below.